-To strengthen the capacity of the healthcare system to adapt/address illnesses/ diseases due to heat-
+To strengthen the capacity of the healthcare system to adapt/address illnesses/diseases due to heat:

-- Training will be conducted with training materials and resources shared by NPCCHH and the NCDC website - Training on Heat and HRI surveillance will be conducted by the districts from March to April 2022. - One-day refresher training will be conducted every year in March, either face- toface or online
+- Training will be conducted with training materials and resources shared by NPCCHH and the NCDC website - > Training on Heat and HRI surveillance will be conducted by the districts from March to April 2022. - One-day refresher training will be conducted every year in March, either face- to- face or online.

-Training details on the various health impacts of heat is as follows-
+Training details on the various health impacts of heat is as follows:

-Table 7 NAPCCHH tr aining plan at the district l evel
+Table 7: NAPCCHH training plan at the district level

-Training Trainer Participants Training

-Programme Content

-Medical Officers DNO MO Managing

-(3 Days) (DH, CHC, PHC) Heat related

-Community MO Community illness

-Health Care Health Workers 📈

-Workers (HWC) (MPHW, ASHA) Preparedness

-(2 and planning

-Days) 15 for heat

-Panchayati Raj MO, MLHP Panchayati Raj waves in the

-Institutions (1 Institutions, health facility

-Day) communities
+Training Programme Trainer Participants Training Content Medical Officers (3 Days) DNO MO (DH, CHC, PHC) Managing Heat related illness Community Health Care Workers (HWC) (2 Days) МО Community Health Workers (MPHW, ASHA) Preparedness and planning for heat waves in the health facility Panchayati Raj Institutions (1 Day) MO, MLHP Panchayati Raj Institutions, communities c.
+Sensitization/knowledge building workshops